NisargNayak17/Tims-Product-Ordering-System/README.md

 # Tims-Product-Ordering-System
-The Tim product order system is a  Java application developed using IntelliJ IDEA.
-The primary focus of this project is to implement four main principles of object oriented programming.
-It enables user to navigate a range of products, create orders, and generate detailed receipts.
+The Tim product order system is a Java application developed using IntelliJ IDEA.The primary focus of this project is to implement four main principles of object oriented programming.It enables user to select any of four products offered by Tim Hortons, create orders, and generate detailed receipts.Each product within the selection offers a set of various feaures to engage the user.